mantidproject/mantidimaging/docs/user_docs/tutorials/quick_start_guides/tomography_workflow_guide.rst

 Loading Sample Stack
 ####################

 Firstly, let's load our projections.
-Go to "File" then "Load Dataset" or alternatively use the shortcut "Ctrl"+"o".
+Go to "File" then "Load Dataset" or alternatively use the shortcut :code:`"Ctrl"+"o"`.
 This brings up the following loading screen:

 .. image:: ../../../_static/loading_screen.png
     :alt: Loading screen